 Textures can be added to the surface of your models depending on what material and how you choose to create your mold, and you can also pigment the concrete prior to casting in any color of your choosing …creating quite a vast amount of variables.

 Cork offers something a little different with its uniform surface and texture, and for this reason it is most popularly used as a surface to represented a sites typography.
 However it can also be carved into and treated much more like a sculpture, if it is bought in blocks rather than sheets.

 Examples of cork concept models here

-Resin requires a similar technique to concrete in the way of mould making and the curing process, but with a much more labour intensive process required.
+Resin requires a similar technique to concrete in the way of mold making and the curing process, but with a much more labor intensive process required.
 That said, the final results can be stunning and with its high level of difficulty you may be the only one using this method.

 Examples of resin concept models here

 3D printing at any scale can be expensive and time consuming, and so in most circumstances it is not suited to the quick of the cuff development models.